highskyno1/Appendix-CD-of-Digital-Processing-of-Synthetic-Aperture-Radar-Data/README.md

 # Appendix-CD-of-Digital-Processing-of-Synthetic-Aperture-Radar-Data
-This is the Appendix CD of the book 《Digital Processing of  Synthetic Aperture Radar Data  Algorithms and Implementation》.
+This is the Appendix CD of the book 《Digital Processing of  Synthetic Aperture Radar Data  Algorithms and Implementation》which written by Ian G. Cumming and Frank H. Wong.
 If everything is ok, you may obtain an image like this:
 ![full imaging with BP](image/full_img_with_bp.jpg)